 - If you have some extra cash, should you pay off debts or invest?
 Which debts should be paid off first?

 - Decide whether you intend to pursue Public Service Loan Forgiveness (PSLF) for federal student loans.
 If yes, consider consolidating your loans (carefully, to avoid losing prior payment eligibility) and select an approved repayment plan (most likely PAYE or REPAYE are best).
 Carefully consider implications of electing forbearance or deferment during residency to avoid losing years of program eligibility.

 - If you don’t intend to pursue PSLF, consider refinancing your debt to lower interest rate(s)

-- Make at least minimum payments on your loans to avoid capitalization of interest.
-This is a process through which unpaid interest is added to your loan principal, making your mountain of debt even higher
+- Make at least minimum payments on your loans to avoid capitalization of interest. capitalization is a process in which unpaid interest is added to your loan principal, making your mountain of debt even higher

 - Contribute to a qualified retirement account, if available (for example in 401(k) or 403(b)).
 Take advantage of any retirement plan match, in which your employer matches some of your contributions.
 Your own contributions help to reduce your tax bill each year, while matched funds from your employer are effectively free money.
 Set your account up to get the maximum available employer match.
 Ensure contributions go into your preferred investment funds, characterized by low fees and high diversification

-- Understand and embrace a passive investment strategy across all your investment accounts: Diversify investments across asset classes and minimize fees as explained in the time value of money section and the subsequent imperative to Reduce Fees
+- Understand and embrace a passive investment strategy across all your investment accounts: Diversify investments across asset classes and minimize fees (see time value of money section and the subsequent imperative to Reduce Fees)

 - Recognize and resist the very human inclination to impulsively make investing decisions irrationally.
 More broadly, be aware of common decision making biases